- 1. Mandatory Sources

 - Specifications must be designated proprietary or non-proprietary.
 Occasionally, departments may require the purchase of a particular brand name product.
 Limiting competition to only one brand name is known as a proprietary specification.
 However, because of the State's competitive procurement requirements, such requests should be the exception rather than the rule.
 A proprietary specification excludes consideration of a proposed "equal."
 Proprietary items are available from several distributors and competition between them can be obtained.
 The user department must provide a written proprietary justification which clearly demonstrates that only one brand name product meets the user's requirement.
 This justification must contain clear, in-depth, accurate and verifiable information since it becomes a matter of public record and is subject to protest.
 The use of a proprietary specification may be appropriate where:

-- the requested item must yield absolute continuity of results; and/or 5. the desired item is one with which the user has had extensive training and experience.
+- the desired item is one with which the user has had extensive training and experience.

 - The solicitation should be concise and include specifications of the goods/services to be procured.
-It should stipulate the information requested from the Offeror for evaluation purposes: specifications, price, delivery time.
-Also, any specific terms and conditions related to the procurement should be incorporated.
-Quotes may be solicited through eVA using Quick Quote.
+It should stipulate the information requested from the Offeror for evaluation purposes: specifications, price, delivery, etc. Also, any specific terms and conditions related to the procurement should be incorporated.

 - Quotes are evaluated based on specifications, delivery time, and price.
 If specifications and delivery time are met, then the award goes to the lowest price.
 Evaluation criteria and associated weights are not required.